Gaaldaco/Home-Projects/README.md

 - **NetData**: Monitoring & Logging

 ![Homelab Diagram](https://nextcloud.gahomeserver.duckdns.org/s/bndQsSGdMtYETkB/preview) <!-- Replace with your diagram -->
-mydomain is not the actual domain name of my server due to this being a private home netowrk id like it to stay private.
+mydomain is not the actual domain name of my server due to this being a private home netowrk I would like it to stay private.
 Thank you!

 ## Security Analysis Focus